Author: Tian Teng, Xidian University, tengtianmoemoe@gmail.com

 [17:34:09.811501] [Platform] [Debug] This is my rxframe: RxFrame:{RxSBasic:[device=USRP(SDR), center=2412, control=2412, CBW=20, format=HT, Pkt_CBW=20, MCS=0, numSTS=1, GI=0.8us, UsrIdx/NUsr=(0/1), timestamp=1288, system_ns=1704015249809485863, NF=-78, RSS=-7], RxExtraInfo:[len=24, ver=0x2, sf=20.000000 MHz, cfo=0.000000 kHz, sfo=0 Hz], SDRExtra:[scrambler=39, packetStartInternal=25761, rxIndex=25760, rxTime=0.001288, decodingDelay=0.0620708466, lastTxTime=0, sigEVM=2.4], (HT)CSI:[device=USRP(SDR), format=HT, CBW=20, cf=2412.000000 MHz, sf=20.000000 MHz, subcarrierBW=312.500000 kHz, dim(nTones,nSTS,nESS,nRx,nCSI)=(56,1,0,1,1), raw=0B], LegacyCSI:[device=USRP(SDR), format=NonHT, CBW=20, cf=2412.000000 MHz, sf=20.000000 MHz, subcarrierBW=312.500000 kHz, dim(nTones,nSTS,nESS,nRx,nCSI)=(52,1,0,1,2), raw=0B], BasebandSignal:[(float) 3045x1], MACHeader:[type=[MF]Reserved_14, dest=00:16:ea:12:34:56, src=00:16:ea:12:34:56, seq=8, frag=0, mfrags=0], PSFHeader:[ver=0x20201110, device=QCA9300, numSegs=1, type=10, taskId=55742, txId=0], TxExtraInfo:[len=8, ver=0x2], MPDU:[num=1, total=75B]}

-The process of frame transmitting is likely to frame receiving.
+The process of frame transmitting is similar to frame receiving.

 class DemoPlugin : public AbstractPicoScenesPlugin {